jayanthchandra/blog/content/posts/python-pickle.md

 ## How does it work ?

-The Python `pickle` module implements a serialization (pickling) and deserialization (unpickling) protocol that translates arbitrary Python objectsinto a byte stream, and vice versa.
+The Python `pickle` module implements a serialization (pickling) and deserialization (unpickling) protocol that translates arbitrary Python objects into a byte stream, and vice versa.
 The pickle module operates a separate stack-based virtual machine, distinct from CPython’s VM, processing a sequence of opcodes to reconstruct objects.
 Essentially, pickle functions like a mini interpreter, executing its own opcodes from a binary stream, similar to how Python’s main interpreter loop runs bytecode.
 However, unlike Python bytecode, which has safety checks, pickle opcodes can invoke arbitrary functions, making it inherently unsafe.

-These opcodes can be categorized into several groups:
+These Pickle opcodes can be categorized into several groups:

 - Stack Manipulation: Control the VM's stack, managing the flow of data during serialization and deserialization.
 - Data Loading: Responsible for pushing literal values and container objects onto the stack.